glayOne23/barcode-and-qrcode-scanner/README.md

 # barcode-and-qrcode-scanner
 This repository consists of barcode scanner, QRcode scanner, and barcode and QRcode generator that will generate automatically when data available.
-The data added using excel
+The data is added using excel
 ## Tools Used
 - [Maatwebsite/Laravel-Excel](https://github.com/Maatwebsite/Laravel-Excel)
 - [milon/barcode](https://github.com/milon/barcode)